lyove/next-popup/README.md

   },
   onExited() {
     // Executed after the CSS hide animation completes.
   },
-  onBeforePosition(positionXY) {
-    // Executed before setting the popover's position.
-    // positionXY.position: the final display position.
-    // positionXY.xy: the position of the popover, undefined means not displayed.
-    // positionXY.arrowXY: the position of the arrow, undefined means not displayed.
-    // You can modify xy and arrowXY directly to change the final position. if (positionXY.xy) {
-      positionXY.xy[0] += 10;
-    }
-    if (positionXY.arrowXY) {
-      positionXY.arrowXY[0] += 10;
-    }
-  },
   onOpen() {
     // Executed when the popover is displayed.